0xseljarida/Inception/NOTES.md

 ---

-# 03 · The situation that created Docker
+# 03 · Docker

-**Everything above already existed, and none of it was Docker's.** Yet containers stayed a specialist tool: hosting providers ran them at scale, ordinary developers never touched one.

-> **"It works on my machine."**
+> **Docker is a tool that builds, ships and runs containers.**

-**Because there was no way to hand someone your environment.** Building a container meant assembling a filesystem by hand, choosing namespaces, wiring the network, then repeating all of it on every machine.
+Containers already worked, but building one meant assembling a filesystem by hand, choosing namespaces, wiring the network, then repeating all of it on every machine.

 > **Isolation was solved.
 Distribution wasn't.**